If you're looking for anime similar to Redline, you might like these titles.

 Linne Amagame has just begun her first day of high school... in purgatory?!
 After running late in the land of the living and getting run over by a semi truck, Linne found herself stuck in a world where her classmates are demons and monsters instead of cute boys.
 To make matters worse, there’s been a mix-up, as she isn’t dead yet!
 Now, surrounded by half-decayed dogs and satanic Elvis impersonators, what’s a once-normal school girl to do, and is there any way to get out of this hell?!

-Two movies by studio Madhouse, featuring crazy animation, over-the-top action, rock'n'roll drive... and not that much of a story, character development or common sense.
+Two movies by studio Madhouse, featuring crazy animation, over-the-top action, rock'n'roll drive... and not that much of a story or common sense.
 Nevertheless, both are fun to watch and recommended for each other.

 Yes, theyr'e both recent films released by Madhouse which have bizarre, styling and striking animation, saddled with plots that often seem entirely besides the point compared to the specatcle.